 The second option available in the sidebar is the "Central Style Panel" :

-Clicking on it will open the "Style Editor", from where you can customize the colors and elements throughout the whole template:
+Clicking on it will open the "Style Editor", from where you can customize the colors and fonts throughout the whole template:

-Here, you will notice that you can switch between two different tabs: "Colors" and "Elements".
+Here, you will notice that you can switch between two different tabs: "Colors" and "Fonts".

 From here you can access the Smart Color Management of your page.
 What this means is that when you modify a color from here, it will be applied across the whole template where that particular color is present.

 The Master Template Colors are the main colors used in the selected template.